crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/lapi_management.md

  - Machines: they authenticate with a login and password and can not only read decisions, but create new ones too

+  - TLS client certificates: it allows you to connect new bouncers or agents to the local API without registring them first

 ### Bouncers